 Jackson received a bachelor's degree in chemical engineering from North Carolina State University.

-Jackson has three children, sixth-generation Texans, who all reside and work in Texas, and one granddaughter.
+Jackson has three children, sixth-generation Texans who all reside and work in Texas, and one granddaughter.
 She is a long-time resident of Beaumont.